legiz-ru/remnawave-reverse-proxy/README.md

 >
 >**If you are unsure whether the use of this tool or its components violates the laws of your country, refrain from interacting with this tool.**

+## Telegram chat

+Join our [Telegram chat](https://t.me/remnawave_reverse) to ask questions and discuss the project with other users.

 ## Donations

 If you enjoy this project and want to support its ongoing development, please consider making a donation.
 Your contribution helps fund future updates and enhancements!